-With nearly $20M in annual research expenditures, the College provides an inspiring range of opportunities for participation with research in areas such as biomechanics, plasma science; nanomaterials; polymers; “Smart” grid technology; sustainability and the environment; urban green infrastructure; functional fabrics; wireless systems; biomaterials; drug delivery; and cybersecurity, among many others.
+With over $20M in annual research expenditures, the College provides an inspiring range of opportunities for participation with research in areas such as biomechanics, plasma science; nanomaterials; polymers; “Smart” grid technology; sustainability and the environment; urban green infrastructure; functional fabrics; wireless systems; biomaterials; drug delivery; and cybersecurity, among many others.

 Acceptance for graduate study at Drexel requires, at minimum, a four-year bachelor’s degree from an accredited institution in the US or equivalent international institution.
 Although admission requirements vary by program, acceptance typically requires a cumulative grade point average of 3.0.
 Individual departments often have their own added requirements.
 Visit our admissions guidelines page to learn more about our requirements and how to apply.